-Algorithm 5.2 Step four
+Algorithm 2 Step four

-- 1. If the path does not pass a monitored router - (a) Select a router on the path - (b) Add a channel from this router to the MSA
+- (1) If the path does not pass a monitored router - (a) Select a router on the path - (b) Add a channel from this router to the MSA mapping, routing, slot allocation, monitor placement and monitoring dimensioning.
+After UMARS completes the allocation for all flows, all the routers in the set of probed routers have monitors attached.
+All the rest of virtual monitors are removed, as well as all the unallocated monitoring flows.

 The newly added channel is a monitoring channel.
 The only difference between a genuine user channel and a monitoring channel is that we only want to monitor the user channels and not the monitoring channels themselves.
 Besides allocating the user and monitoring channels we also take care not to monitor the monitoring channels.
-Therefore, Algorithm 5.2 is only executed for user channels.
+Therefore, Algorithm 2 is only executed for user channels.